Mitnes17/Invite-List/README.md

 A small app with function of sending an invitation.

-Users' data obtained by request.
+Users' data was obtained using a fetch API request.

 You can search users by name or email.
 You can select users and add them to invite list.